sanchitd5/Hackintosh-Aero-15X/README.md

 # Hackintosh-Aero-15X
-Hackintosh for Gigabyte Aero 15X V8 with Intel Wifi Cards Tested and working on macOS Catalina
+Hackintosh for Gigabyte Aero 15X V8 with Intel Wifi Card Tested and working on macOS Catalina

 Please see the following for more details: